 Two years ago, my SALT effect co-founder Kristie and her husband decided they would take their two sons to the Big 10 Championship game in Indianapolis in lieu of Christmas gifts.

 Kristie is an alum of the Big 10 school where she and I teach, and let’s call her family…well, sports obsessed.
 If you doubt the excitement of a 9- and 11-year-old learning their Christmas gift is a family trip to this big game, check out the video of their big reveal.

 We know this isn’t necessarily an every year kind of idea, but we’re kicking of our list of the best gifts with a biggie.

 1. A trip

 We understand if you’re looking to gift an experience, you likely aren’t up for this kind of an expense.
 It’s not an “every time” kind of gift.

-But an amazing experience trip could be something to consider for your immediate or extended family at some point.
+But a memorable experience trip could be something to consider for your immediate or extended family at some point.
 It’s got WOW factor and is an unforgettable gift.

 Kristie’s family sacrificed traditional gifts, but the ornament used in the big reveal gave her kids a tangible memento to pull out each year and a reason to relive the memories of that shared experience.
 We love these family trip ornaments from Etsy small businesses!